radiantearth/stac-api-spec/core/README.md

 API, such that all `Item` objects can be reached by transitively traversing `child` and `item` link relations from the root.
 While the `STAC API - Item Search` behavior is a formally-defined conformance class, browseability is only a set of conventions.
-Implementers who have search as their primary use case should consider also implementing this alternate view over the data by presenting it a directed acyclic graph of catalogs (typically a tree), where each catalog can be retrieved with a single request (e.g., each Catalog JSON is small enough that it does not require pagination).
+Implementers who have search as their primary use case should consider also implementing this alternate view over the data by presenting it as a directed graph of catalogs, where the `child` link relations typically form a tree, and where each catalog can be retrieved with a single request (e.g., each Catalog JSON is small enough that it does not require pagination).

 While OAFeat requires that all Items must be part of a Collection, this does not mean that the Collection needs to be part of the browseable tree.
 If they are part of the tree, it is recommended that there only be one Collection in a